oracle-livelabs/apex/apex-professional-hol11/2-improving-products.md

 ## Summary

 You now know how to enhance faceted search and cards region.
 You may now **proceed to the next Lab**.

-## What's next

-In the next Lab, you learn how to Create and Customize a Form and then link the form to an Interactive Report.
-This process involves designing a user-friendly data entry form and connecting it to a dynamic, interactive report that displays data from a database table.

 ## Acknowledgements